 Duplicates waste your space.
 If you have never sat down and dedicated time to finding duplicates on your computer, then there really is no way of putting it gently - find time to locate and erase them off your Mac.
 Deleting duplicates will free up decent space on your computer, though the process can of claiming that space is an incredible pain in the neck (which is probably why you haven’t done it before).
 There is plenty of guides out there on how you can find duplicates without using a third-party cleaner, but the truth is that it is not worth your time doing it manually.

 Save yourself some time and effort — grab MacFly Pro.
-Start your free trial, and go to the Tools tab.
-Hit ‘Scan’ under Duplicates and let MacFly Pro do the searching.
+Launch the application and select Duplicates.
+Hit ‘Scan’ and let MacFly Pro do the searching.
 Once done, hit ‘Review Files’ to choose the ones you want removed.
 Finally, click ‘Delete Selected’, to remove the files.

 If you want to keep your Mac clean, then do it a favor and stay on top of your apps library.
 It is simple, apps usually run background processes, build cache, check for updates etc — all of these processes use your computer’s resources.

 “I want unneeded apps taking up my storage and RAM.” said no one ever.

 To remove an app, open Finder>Applications.
 Simply drag-and-drop to Trash the apps you want to delete.

 Open Downloads folder (if you have not changed the default path for your downloads) on your Mac and look for dmg files.
 Those are the files that you use to initially install an application on your computer.
 There is no reason to keep dmgs after the apps were installed, especially as they can take substantial space on your disk.
 Select and remove them if you haven’t yet.